 URINE TEST: 4-6 WEEKS COST: + R30.

 Women and girls whose menstrual periods are one or more weeks late are advised to have a pregnancy test.
 These tests are free at primary health clinics and other health facilities.
 However, they are not always available.
-Pregnancy testing kits can be bought at a pharmacy.
-The best tests are those that notice the smallest amounts of HCG, so look for one in the 15 to 30 HCG level.
+You can buy pregnancy testing kits at a pharmacy.
+The best tests notice minuscule amounts of HCG, so look for one in the 15 to 30 HCG level.

 Home pregnancy test kits claim to be 97 to 99 % accurate if they are used correctly.
-That’s why following the directions are so important.
-Also, check the expiration date on the package—an old kit won’t give you accurate results.
+That’s why following directions are so important.
+Also, check the package’s expiration date—an old kit won’t give you accurate results.

-At a clinic tests are free.
+At a clinic, tests are free.
 The nurse will ask for a urine sample, which will be tested.
-Results is available immediately.
+Results are available immediately.

-If you are a first-time visitor to a health facility, you will be asked to fill out a form and a folder will be opened.
-Bring your ID book, any medication you are taking, and a clinic or hospital card, if previously registered at the facility.
+If you are a first-time visitor to a health facility, you will be asked to fill out a form, and the sister will open a folder.
+Bring your ID book, any medication you are taking, and a clinic or hospital card if previously registered at the facility.

 BLOOD TEST: 6-7 WEEKS.
 COST: R150